SFDO-Tooling/CumulusCI/docs/intro.rst

 Learn More Through Demos
 -----

-Watch the following screencasts to get an idea of how to use CumulusCI from a command line.
+Love demos?
+These no-audio screencasts show how to use CumulusCI from a command line.

 .. raw:: html